lukagabric/LAbstractParser/README.md

         elifElement(@"number") bindNo(_item.number);
     }

+- parsed values (including CDATA blocks) are stored in _elementValue member, check also _attributesDict and _elementName members
+- you may bind data as in SampleParser (check the definitions in LAbstractParser.h):

-3. parsing
+- parsing

     SampleParser *parser = [SampleParser new];
     [parser parseData:[NSData dataWithContentsOfURL:[[NSBundle mainBundle] URLForResource:@"sample" withExtension:@"xml"]]];

-4. get items using the itemsArray property
+- get items using the itemsArray property